 When you decide to sell shares of a security, tax lots will be automatically selected based on the tax lot selection method you have chosen for your client’s account.
 The sold tax lots are now called realized gains or losses.
-After deducting losses, any remaining gains will be taxed at either your client’s Short-Term Capital Gains Tax Rate or his Long-Term Capital Gains Tax Rate.
+After deducting losses, any remaining gains will be taxed at either your client’s Short-Term Capital Gains Tax Rate, or their long-term capital gains tax rate.

 We offer 10 methods which use different criteria to determine which of those tax lots will be sold.
 Some use time as the only parameter.
-For instance, if First In – First Out is the tax lot selection method you chose for your client, then the oldest tax lot will be realized, regardless of whether it is a gain or loss.
 Others use value to determine the order.
-Maximize Losses/Minimize Gains would sell your client’s largest loss first, regardless of whether it is a long or short-term loss.
-We also offer options that create more complex selection criteria that take both time and value into consideration.
-Additionally, we offer two tax rate weighted options which personalize the selection to take into account the Capital Gains tax rates you enter for your client.
+We also offer options that leverage more complex selection criteria that take both time and value into consideration.
+Additionally, we offer two tax rate weighted options which personalize the selection to take into account the marginal capital gains tax rates you enter for your client.

-Weighted inventory relief methods use your client’s long and short-term tax rates to determine which tax lots will be sold first.
+Tax weighted inventory relief methods use the marginal long and short-term tax rates that you provide to us to determine which tax lots will be sold first.